-Along with Ghandi, Martin Luther King is one of the world’s most notable pacifists.
+Along with Ghandi, King is one of the world’s most notable pacifists.
 Nonviolent resistance was at the core of King’s civil rights efforts, for which he was awarded the Nobel Peace Prize in 1964.
 King’s six principles of nonviolence and six principles for nonviolent direct action are a great way to introduce students to the concept.

 Have students read King’s “Letter from Birmingham Jail” and talk about the pros and cons of nonviolent resistance.
 Or as a class identify several current injustices or issues and discuss ways that nonviolent strategy might address them.

 Younger students might work together to identify words associated with nonviolence and then select several words to design their own peace jigsaw puzzle.